korsarNek/korsarNek/source/_posts/Hotplate.md

 ![Oscilloscope](/post_assets/Hotplate/Oszilloskop.webp)

 Fortunately, my oscilloscope can understand a few different hardware protocols, including I²C.
 With that, it turned out that most packets are complete, in fact, all packets are sent correctly.
 A detail of the I²C protocol is that each packet must be acknowledged by the receiver by pulling the data line down to 0 volts.
-The display tries to do that, but after a few packets, it only manages to do so with 1-2 volts, which is then interpreted by the microcontroller as not received, which then messes up the sending process.
+The display tries to do that, but after a few packets, it only manages to do so with 1–2 volts, which is then interpreted by the microcontroller as not received, which then messes up the sending process.

 After some experimentation, it turned out that the error was based on 2 problems that had to be solved together.
 The first problem was, I powered the microcontroller and display via the 5V from the USB port.
 But the RP2040 has its own 3.3V power supply on board and all IO communication runs via 3.3V.
 Therefore the display, powered by 5V, assumed that communication also runs at 5V and had trouble sending good signals with a 3.3V line.
 The Arduino Pro Micro is a 5V system, which is why there were probably no problems there, the voltage of the power supply was the same as the voltage of the communication.
 The RaspberryPi Zero offers a pin to connect to the 3.3V of the RP2040, when I connected the display to it, the signal rate on the oscilloscope improved, but unfortunately was still too error-prone.

 Some Googling then revealed that pull-up resistors are recommended for I²C communication.
 They were not on the example circuits I looked at initially and also not necessary with the Arduino.
-Modifying the data cable to include a couple pull-up resistors was quite challening.
+Modifying the data cable to include a couple pull-up resistors was quite challenging.
 I had a loose contact there for a while, which I managed to fix with pliers and a soldering iron.
 With that, the communication was finally clean and the display worked.

 ### 3.3V ADC